 Despite their size, whales are remarkably graceful and can make even the most mundane action look like a beautifully choreographed water show.
-In a clip recently posted by Auckland University of Technology (and shared by Mashable), an approximately 39-foot-long adult Bryde’s whale and a young calf are shown feasting on plankton off the coast of New Zealand.
-The footage was captured using a drone custom-built by AUT scientists and is believed to be the first of its kind ever shot.
+In a clip filmed by researchers at Auckland University of Technology (AUT) in New Zealand, an approximately 39-foot-long adult Bryde’s whale and a young calf are shown feasting on plankton off the coast of the islands.
+The footage was captured using a drone custom built by AUT scientists.

 The footage shows the whales swimming near the surface of the water before turning on to their sides to open their mouths to feed.
 The cetaceans’ accordion-like throats can be seen expanding as they take in hundreds of gallons of water.
 According to the National Oceanic and Atmospheric Administration, the Bryde’s whales’ diet includes proteins like krill, shrimp, copepods, and pelagic crabs, as well as schools of herring, mackerel, and sardines.

 Bryde’s (pronounced BROO-duhs) whales are named after the Norwegian whaler Johan Bryde, who established whaling stations in South Africa in the early 20th century.
 Though industrial whaling decimated populations of the world’s largest cetaceans, including blue, sei, humpback, and fin whales, they and Bryde’s whales are now protected by international agreements and the U.S. Marine Mammal Protection Act, which makes it illegal to “hunt, harass, capture, or kill any marine mammal” or even attempt these actions.